 - robotics and mechatronics

-- welding production and metallurgy
+- welding technology and laser processing

 - steel structures